erinbuckels/starter-academic/content/CAST-12/index.md

 ## Citation

-Buckels, E. E. (2022).
+Buckels, E. E. (2023).
 Multifaceted assessment of sadistic tendencies.
-In P. K. Jonason (Ed.), *Shining light on the dark side of personality: Measurement properties and theoretical advances.* Hogrefe.
+In P. K. Jonason (Ed.), *Shining light on the dark side of personality: Measurement properties and theoretical advances* (pp. 194–204).
+Hogrefe.